 The Zuun Mod property is located in Bayankhongor province in Mongolia and is comprised of a 6,041 hectare molybdenum-copper Mining License.
 The mining license was issued in 2011.
-The Zuun Mod molybdenumcopper deposit has significant potential for development provided the molybdenum price improves.
+The Zuun Mod molybdenum-copper deposit has significant potential for development provided molybdenum prices remain strong.
+In late 2021, the Corporation initiated a strategic and economic review of the property in light of rising commodity prices.
 The Corporation will continue to evaluate its options in light of technological and market factors.